-The asphalt concrete mix shall conform to Sections 39 and 92 of the Standard Specifications.
+The asphalt concrete mix shall conform to Sections 39 and 92 of the most current version of the Caltrans Standard Specifications, or successor sections.
 Asphalt cement shall be PG 64-16 or equivalent.
 The aggregate shall be 3/4" Maximum, Medium Grade Type A.